-S. No. Component of assessment Marks allotted Type of Assessment Scheme of Examination 1 Theory 40 Continuous evaluation (i) Three mid semester examinations shall be conducted for 15 marks each.
-The performance in best two shall be taken into consideration. (ii) 5 marks are allocated for quiz.
-Theory (iii) 5 marks are allocated for assignments.
-60 Semester-end examination The semester-end examination shall be for a maximum of 60 marks.
-Total 100 2 Practical's 100 Continuous evaluation 60 marks for performance, regularity, record/ and case study.
-Weightage for each component shall be announced at the beginning of the semester.
-40 marks (30 marks for experiment(s) and 10 marks for practical Viva-voce.) for the test conducted at the end of the Semester conducted by the concerned lab Teacher.
-Total 100 3 Project work 200 Project evaluation 150 marks for evaluation of the project work dissertation submitted by the candidate.
-50 marks are allocated for the project Viva-Voce.
-The project work evaluation and the Viva-Voce shall be conducted by one external examiner outside the University and the internal examiner appointed by the Head of the Department.
+S. Component of Marks Type of Scheme of Examination

+No. assessment allotted Assessment

+1 40 Continuous (i) Three mid semester examinations shall be conducted for 15 marks each.

+evaluation The performance in best two shall be

+taken into consideration.

+Theory (ii) 5 marks are allocated for quiz.

+(iii) 5 marks are allocated for

+assignments.

+60 Semester-end The semester-end examination

+examination shall be for a maximum of 60 marks.

+Total 100

+2 Practical's 100 Continuous evaluation 60 marks for performance, regularity, record/ and case study.
+Weightage for each component shall be announced at

+the beginning of the semester.

+40 marks (30 marks for experiment(s)

+and 10 marks for practical Viva-voce.)

+for the test conducted at the end of the

+Semester conducted by the concerned

+lab Teacher.

+Total 100

+3 Project work 200 Project 150 marks for evaluation of the project work dissertation submitted by the candidate.

+evaluation ū 50 marks are allocated for the project Viva-Voce.

+The project work evaluation and the Viva-Voce shall be conducted by one external examiner outside the University and the internal examiner appointed by

+the Head of the Department.